 - Hand pieces, periodontal dental instruments, restorative instruments, surgical instruments

 - Digital camera, retractors, mirrors

 - On-Site Fax (dedicated to research use only)

 - Access to CBCT, digital radiographs and panographs

 - Phase I through Phase III Clinical Trials, Corporate Research, Internally Funded Research Projects

-- Database of potential research subjects with gingivitis, periodontal disease, implants, dentures, fillings, crowns, extrinsic dental stain, cold sores, and dentinal sensitivity
+- Database of potential research subjects with gingivitis, periodontal disease, implants, dentures, fillings, crowns, extrinsic dental stain, cold sores, dry mouth, bad breath and dentinal sensitivity